-To assist in the listing and discussion of "potentially relevant or feasible RMOs", a graphical illustration as shown in Figure 2 may help.
-In the example shown, concerns were identified (and possibly confirmed in terms of risk) in the workplace and in the man via environment endpoints.
+To assist in the listing and discussion of "potentially relevant or feasible RMOs", a graphical illustration as shown in Figure 2 Figure 2 may help.
+In the example shown, concerns were identified (and possibly confirmed in terms of risk)-in the workplace (and possibly confirmed in terms of risk) and in the man via environment endpoints.
 For the other areas, there may be no concerns, or they may already be addressed adequately.